 Keeping your cat safely contained

 Cats are important companion animals in the community.
 They are wonderful pets and bring pleasure and company to many families.
 However, it is important to understand that in areas where residential properties interact with significant environmental areas AlburyCity requires cats to be contained to their property at all times.
-This is enforced th rough cat containment restrictions on the title of the land under section 88B of the Conveyancing Act 1919.

 Significant environmental areas contain threatened species and native wildlife; cats that roam pose a risk to this wildlife.
 By containing your cat to your property, it will not only protect wildlife but it will also reduce the risk of your cat: